What is Benign Prostatic Hyperplasia (BPH)?

 Phytotherapy, also known as herbal treatment, is a form of self-treatment for BPH.
 These treatments are not prescribed by a healthcare provider and are instead purchased over the counter as dietary supplements.
 One popular herb used in phytotherapy is saw palmetto.

-However, these treatments are not recommended by healthcare providers, as several well-designed studies have shown that they are not effective in treating BPH.
-Additionally, herbal treatments do not undergo the same testing and manufacturing processes as drugs, meaning that the quality and purity of over-the-counter supplements can vary.
+However, these treatments are not recommended, as several studies have shown that they are not effective in treating BPH.
+Additionally, herbal treatments do not undergo the same testing and manufacturing processes as drugs.
+This means that the quality and purity of over-the-counter supplements can vary.

 Minimally Invasive Surgeries